lvanschilfgaarde/lordcephei.github.io/pages/fptut-pbte.md

 {::nomarkdown}</div>{:/}

 Lines which begin with '**#**' are comment lines and are ignored.
-(More generally, text after a `#' in any line is ignored).
+(More generally, text following a `#' in any line is ignored).

-Also lines beginning with '**%**' are directives to the preprocessor.
-Directives can perform various functions similar to a normal programming language, assigning variables, evaluating expressions, conditionally readings some lines, looping over sections of input, etc.  In
+Lines beginning with '**%**' are directives to the preprocessor.
+Directives can perform various functions similar to a normal programming language, such as assigning variables, evaluating expressions, conditionally readings some lines, and repeated loops over sections of input.

 Near the top, beginning with **% const**, begin a series of variable declarations. **nit**, **met**, etc,  are variables used in expressions further down.
-The parser interprets the side of brackets {..} as expressions, converts it into numbers, which are finally read as numerical values associated with a tag.
-The parser is explained in further detail [here](file-preprocessor.html)
+The parser interprets the contents of brackets {...} as algrebraic expressions.  {...} is evaluated an the result is substituted for it.
+This substitution applies for input lines proper, and also in the directives.

 For example this line
-  metal=  {met}                    # Management of k-point integration weights in metals beomes metal=  5 because met is a numerical expression (admittedly a trivial one) that evaluates to 5, since met is an algebraic variable that is assigned the value 5.
+  metal=  {met}                    # Management of k-point integration weights in metals beomes metal=  5 because **met** is a numerical expression (admittedly a trivial one) that evaluates to 5, since met is an algebraic variable that is assigned the value 5.
 The advantage is that you can do algebra in the input file, and you can also assign values to variables from the command line, as we will see shortly.

+Expressions can also be nested.
+The parser is explained in further detail [here](file-preprocessor.html)

-The actual input is divided into categories and token within the categories.
+Lines corresponding to actual input are divided into categories and tokens within the categories.
 A category begins when a character (other than **%** or **#**) occurs in the first column.
 Each token belongs to a category; for example in this line

     IO    SHOW=f HELP=f IACTIV=f VERBOS=35,35  OUTPUT=*

-SHOW is a token within category; the full tag name is IO_SHOW.
+**SHOW=** is a token within category; the full tag name is **IO_SHOW**.

-##### _3\.
-Finding what an executable looks for when reading the input file_
+#####  _Determining what tags executable seeks_